organicmaps/organicmaps.github.io/content/faq/tts.md

 ---
 title: Text-to-Speech on Android
 description: Guide on how to make TTS work on Android
-weight: 100

 taxonomies:
   faq: ["TTS"]

 extra:
   question: How to setup voice instructions?
+  order: 10
 ---

 ## Summary